gromnitsky/easycache/README.md

 * [Chrome Web Store](https://chromewebstore.google.com/detail/easycache/kcidaidcpfbkemhohngajephodacajbf)
 * [.crx file](http://gromnitsky.users.sourceforge.net/js/chrome/)

-A browser extension (manifest v3) to open any link or the active tab in services like Google Cache, Bing, Wayback Machine or archive.is.
+A browser extension (manifest v3) that serves as an interface to various web caches or archivers (Google, Bing, Wayback Machine, archive.is).
 You can add another providers.

 ## Implementation notes from 2017